anthonymarinov/custom-GPT/README.md

 ## Example Output

 After sufficient training, the model generates Shakespearean-style text.
-Adjust the number of training iterations (`max_iters`) to refine the generated output quality.

-## License

-This project is open-source under the MIT License.
+The hyperparameters can be experimented with to optimize model accuracy.
+In its current state, the model is not very optimized, and the outputted text is mostly gibberish.
+This project is mostly a proof of concept to manually reproduce the transformer architecture used in GPT-2.